DeflatedPickle/DeflatedPickle/README.md

   <i>
     "hype [...], it will always be beaten down by the next failure
      <br>
-     and that is the rollercoaster that is [...]"
+     and that is the rollercoaster that is [his main project]"
   </i>
   - Martin (Wintergatan), 2021
 </p>